zzzprojects/docs/dynamic-linq.net/pages/getting-started/installation/nuget.md

 This library can be used for

-- LINQ to Objects
+- LINQ to Objects;
-- Entity Framework with SQL
+- Entity Framework with SQL;
-- Any LINQ Provider which implements LINQ Expressions
+- Any LINQ Provider which implements LINQ Expressions;

 ## Install EntityFramework versions from the Dynamic LINQ Library